-Virginia General Assembly nears end of marathon session with votes on budget, police oversight bills
+Virginia General Assembly wraps up marathon session with votes on budget, police oversight bills

 Lawmakers agreed to include $18.6 million in the budget to implement new laws regarding police oversight and criminal justice issues, along with $6.6 million for police body cameras.

-Democrats followed through on promises to address issues of police brutality and racial injustice highlighted by the death of George Floyd in Minneapolis police custody in May.
+Democrats followed through on promises to address issues of police brutality and racial injustice highlighted by the killing of George Floyd in Minneapolis police custody in May.

 The House and Senate passed measures giving local governments the option to create civilian review boards with subpoena power to investigate alleged police misconduct.
 They also sent Northam bills giving the state’s attorney the power to investigate allegations of systemic racism in law enforcement agencies.